ryanoasis/vim-devicons/readme.md

 * [ ] more specific FAQ and Troubleshooting help

 ## FAQ / Troubleshooting

-* I don't want to use any of the fonts provided, I want to use font ABC
- * try the font patcher: [nerd-fonts]
- * see font configuration above for more details

 * It isn't working
   * Are you using the patched font provided in the separate repo ([nerd-fonts]) or are you patching your own?